grimmpp/home-assistant-eltako/docs/telegram-analysis/readme.md

 ## Web UI

-The sidebar contains the panel **Eltako** (visible for admins only) without any configuration.
+The sidebar contains the panel **ELTAKO** (visible for admins only) without any configuration.
 Two of its pages belong to the telegram analysis:

 * **Live telegrams** – all telegrams as they arrive, including direction, gateway, address, device name,